 - 1. The communications plan will include the handling of on-site media, timeline, message development, press releases, letters to parents/guardians and the community, talking points, pulpit announcements, etc. - 2.
 Messaging may include policies, programs, information and statistics that are a matter of record, steps being taken to address the situation, and/or expressions of concern. - 3.
 Confidential or private matters regarding students, parents/guardians or employees may not be released, without consulting with the communications officer.
 Do not release photos of students, but instead defer to a child's parent. - 4.
-Communications with parents/guardians and/or the parish community: This typically includes the mass communication system and/or a letter from the chief administrator, possibly with the pastor.
+Communications with parents/guardians and/or the parish community: This typically includes the AP Notify instant notification system and/or a letter from the chief administrator, possibly with the pastor.
 These messages should be drafted in consultation with the Catholic Schools Office and involve the Communications Secretariat.
-Communications typically include: (1) a brief description of the situation,
+Communications typically include: (1) a brief description of the situation, (2) an expression of concern, (3) steps that are being taken and (4) a close/request for prayers.

-(2) an expression of concern, (3) steps that are being taken and (4) a close/request for prayers.
+USE SCHOOLMESSENGER FOR COMMUNICATING WITH WHOLE SCHOOL COMMUNITY

-USE MASS COMMUNICATION SYSTEM FOR COMMUNICATING WITH WHOLE SCHOOL COMMUNITY c.
+- Continually Updated Parents, Staff, and Volunteers database for contact information (phone and email) and Periodically test the AP Notify system - c.
 Follow-up with parents/guardians and/or media may be necessary.
 Monitor news coverage and the response of the community, continue consultations and information sharing between the school/parish, Catholic Schools Office and Media and Public Relations Office, and continue to keep the community informed as appropriate.